ChristophSchmidl/operating-systems-security/assignment-2/README.md

 * a) Figure out where the register **CR4** is used for and report back why you think it should be be accessible in user [mode](http://en.wikipedia.org/wiki/Control_register).

 	* Answer: CR4 belongs to so called "Control registers" which can mainly be found in x86 series.
 There are 8 registers in total, namely CR0-CR7.
 Wikipedia describes the CR4 register as follows: *Used in protected mode to control operations such as virtual-8086 support, enabling I/O breakpoints, page size extension and machine check exceptions.*[Source](https://en.wikipedia.org/wiki/Control_register#CR4)
+	The CR4 register provides 19 different bits which enables/disables different functionality which might be dangerous to access in user mode.
+CR4 contains bits which handle different settings regarding page size extensions and the ability to share address translations between address spaces.
+This functionality refers to bit 7 and I assume that would make it possible for different processes to share address spaces and therefore would be a security flaw.

 * b) Figure out which exact assembly instruction of **cr4.c** triggers the segmentation fault and briefly write down what it tries to do.